 Debora Drucker (who we know from PPBIO/PELD) is also aware of this initiative and supports the idea of a centralized repository hosted at LNCC (national scientific computing lab).

-#2 Updated by Laura Moyers over 6 years ago
+#2 Updated by Laura Moyers about 8 years ago

 - Assignee set to Laura Moyers